National Defense and Security Council (Vietnam): Organisation and membership

 Under the Constitution of the Socialist Republic of Vietnam, the President of Vietnam is the commander-in-chief of the Vietnam People's Armed Forces, and the ex officio chair of National Defense and Security Council.
 The President nominates a list of members of the Council to the National Assembly for confirmation.
 Members of the Council need not be members of the National Assembly.

 The Council operates based on majority rule.

-The current membership of the Council includes: Tô Lâm, President and chair of the Council; Pham Minh Chinh, Prime Minister and vice chair of the Council; Vuong Dinh Hue, Chairman of the National Assembly; General Phan Van Giang, Minister of Defence; General To Lam, Minister of Public Security; Bui Thanh Son, Minister of Foreign Affairs.
+The current membership of the Council includes: Tô Lâm, President and chair of the Council; Lê Minh Hưng, Prime Minister and vice chair of the Council; Trần Thanh Mẫn, Chairman of the National Assembly; General Phan Văn Giang, Minister of Defence; General Lương Tam Quang, Minister of Public Security; Lê Hoài Trung, Minister of Foreign Affairs.

 Role

 The National Defense and Security Council is responsible for mobilising all resources, including manpower and materials, for national security and defence.
 Under the constitution, in the case of war, the National Assembly may delegate to the Council special responsibilities and powers, including declaring states of emergency and mandating actions by the government, military, public security forces, and foreign affairs officials.
 The chair of the Council can delegate his authority as commander-in-chief to the Minister of Defence as necessary.